Stony Creek English Shepherds

 • Contact Us

-Elphie, Santana from our Glee litter born August 2022, went to her new home at 8 weeks but what was thought to be parasite caused diarrhea proved to be a GI issue and was returned.
-She has been with us since November and we've worked with the vet to try to find the cause and some treatments for her.
+Elphie, Santana from our Glee litter born August 2022, went to her new home at 8 weeks but proved to have GI issue and was returned.
+She returned to us in November 2022 and we've worked with the vet to try to find the cause and some treatments for her.
+Elphie went to live with a foster in the Summer of 2023, where she currently resides.
 Through it all Elphie has proved to be a very sweet, smart, playful, and loving girl!
-She wants to be friends with everyone and will make a wonderful companion!
-She’s got the best temperament and just needs a patient family that can handle her special circumstances!
+She wants to be friends with everyone and is a wonderful companion!
+She just needs a patient family that can handle her special circumstances!

-We are looking for the right loving home for her.
-She is currently residing with a foster family that would keep her if she could but is at her dog limit.
+Her Foster momma said would keep her if she could, but is at her dog limit and Elphie and her foster family's intact female ES aren't getting along anymore, though she is great with the 2 males!
 Elphie has been doing wonderful there and hasn’t had any accidents since her 2nd day, so she can hold it.
 She is learning things quickly and loves playing with her brother and another male ES.
-She has been doing well on a new food and her stool has improved immensely.
-If you feel able to open your heart and home please send us an email at rross123@comcast.net!
-She is completely UTD on her vaccines including Rabies and has been on heart worm preventative.
+She has had her ups and downs with different food trials but have received feedback from a sibling with the same issue that a homemade diet made a huge difference and they are willing to share information!
+If you feel able to open your heart and home please send us an email at [email protected]!

 Picture